imtiyazallam07/Imtiyaz2007/README.md

 - 👋 Hi, I’m @Imtiyaz2007
 - 👀 I’m interested in Cybersecurity
-- 💞️ I’m looking to collaborate on java package development
+- 💞️ I’m looking to collaborate on application development and VSCode Snippet development

 <!---
 Imtiyaz2007/Imtiyaz2007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.